daniel-schwarzenbach/CSP_Project/docs/CodingGuidelines.md

 ## Exeptions

-make use of exceptions, or assert!
+make use of exceptions, better than asserts!

 example: